sysflow-telemetry/sf-processor/docs/CONFIG.md

 - _in_ (required): the input channel (i.e. golang channel) of objects that are passed to the plugin.
 - _out_ (optional): the output channel (i.e. golang channel) for objects that are pushed out of the plugin, and into the next plugin in the pipeline sequence.

-Channels are modeled as channel objects that have an `In` attribute representing some golang channel of objects.
+Channels are modelled as channel objects that have an `In` attribute representing some golang channel of objects.
 See [SFChannel](https://github.com/sysflow-telemetry/sf-apis/blob/master/go/plugins/processor.go) for an example.
 The syntax for a channel in the pipeline is `[channel name] [channel type]`.
 Where channel type is the label given to the channel type at plugin registration (more on this later), and channel name is a unique identifier for the current channel instance.
 The name and type of an output channel in one plugin must match that of the name and type of the input channel of the next plugin in the pipeline sequence.

 >---
 > **NOTE** A plugin has exacly one input channel but it may specify more than one output channels.
 This allows pipeline definitions that fan out data to more than one receiver plugin similar to a Unix `tee` command.
 While there must be always one SysFlow reader acting as the entry point of a pipeline, a pipeline configuration may specify policy engines passing data to different exporters or a SysFlow reader passing data to different policy engines.
 Generally, pipelines form a tree rather being a linear structure.